nicolaegues/cloud-tech-project/README.md

 - Within Docker Desktop, Kubernetes must be enabled.

 ### Before running:
-- As well as showing the final plot on a webserver, it is also stored within the "output_plots" directory.
+- As well as showing the final plot on a webserver, it is also stored within the `output_plots` directory.
 To adapt to your directory:

     Open `k8s/pv-pvc.yaml`, and change the `hostPath` accordingly.
 The path is hereby slightly different than normal: